 Alzheimer’s disease is the most common form of dementia, affecting nearly 5 million people in the United States.
 Fortunately, there are some things that you or an aging loved one can start doing today to greatly lower your risks of an Alzheimer’s diagnosis.
 In fact, multiple studies report that adding certain foods into your diet might do the trick!
 Check out the following list of healthy foods from Home Care Assistance of Greater Hartford to see how you or a loved one can start combating Alzheimer’s today:

 - Try a Mediterranean diet.
 This type of diet is rich in leafy greens such as spinach, kale and collard greens, as well as Omega-3 fatty acids which can be found in found in fish and a variety of nuts.
 In addition to a reduced incidence of Alzheimer’s, the Mediterranean diet is associated with a reduced risk for heart disease, Parkinson’s and cancer.
 Need help in the kitchen?
-All Greater Hartford Home Care Assistance caregivers are trained in nutrition and possess the culinary skills to help older adults prepare healthy and delicious Mediterranean meals.
+All West Hartford Home Care Assistance caregivers are trained in nutrition and possess the culinary skills to help older adults prepare healthy and delicious Mediterranean meals.

 - Look out for foods high in folic acid.
 Folate, along with B6 and B12 vitamins, can slow down cognitive decline by keeping chemical levels that could possibly impair brain function in check.
 Vegetables including broccoli, cauliflower, beets, corn and squash, as well as beans, lentils, sunflower seeds, and almonds are high in Folic acid.
 With so many options for foods containing folic acid, older adults can easily find options that match their dietary preferences.